Luci-4/neovim-setup/readme.md

 - Diagnostics: `<space>d`

-Refer to the [Customization](#customization) section to personalize the configuration.

 ## Contributing

 Contributions are welcome!
 If you encounter issues or have suggestions, please open an issue or submit a pull request.